bhdavie/bhdavie.github.io/_posts/2018-04-02-French-Election.md

 While many features were incorporate, two features carried the greatest weight in the model:

 Margin of Victory in the First Round: The percent difference in votes between the first place and second place candidate was the most predictive factor in the second round.
 If a race was close in the first round, the town almost always went to Macron in the second round.
 This was likely due to the endorsements from Fillon and Hamon.
-Below is a graph comparing the margin of victory in the first round and the candidate who won the town in the second round:
+Below is a graph comparing the margin of victory in the first round and the candidate who won the town in the second round: Towns that were won by a margin of victory below 5%, indicating a close race, are represented by the blue bars and towns that were won by a margin of victory above 5%, indicating a more decisive win, are represented by the orange bars:

 ![](https://github.com/bhdavie/bhdavie.github.io/raw/master/images/TownWinsVsFirstRoundMarginVictory.png)